zikani03/jdbi-utils/README.md

 A set of utilities for working with [Jdbi 3](https://github.com/jdbi/jdbi)

 > **NOTE**:
-> This library is using an alpha version of Jdbi as [Jdbi 3 is still in development](https://github.com/jdbi/jdbi/issues)
+> This library is using a beta version of Jdbi as [Jdbi 3 is still in development](https://github.com/jdbi/jdbi/issues)
-> so it's not really recommended to use this in production unless you know what you're doing.

-With that said:

 ### Counter